Rajpratik71/rajpratik71/README.md

 - Love FOSS and everything Cloud-Native
 - Interest vary from Linux @Semicode-OS .github.io, Virtualization , Networking , Cloud , Telecom, Stroage & Security
 - Contribute to open-source where-ever I can in free time and on weekends
+- See my contributions at @linuxfoundation Contributor Dashboard at https://openprofile.dev/profile/Rajpratik71

 <!--
 **Rajpratik71/rajpratik71** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.